trawick/edurepo/STATUS.md

 Bugs of interest
 ================

+* teacher test for good repo URL/good class id is disabled as the repo is unreachable under test; research and fix
 * Minimize data transfer by link validator (e.g., grab just first 4-8K of document)
 * edjective.org issue parsing some resources: Upgrade Python or use external HTML parser or just wait until setting up dedicated server with newer Ubuntu release
 * websnapr or similar for more previews